dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/README.md

 ### Recent Major Features (2025-02-08)

-- [NEW] **[FIX_2025-02-08_PreviousReportSplitRangesLoadingOrder.md](FIX_2025-02-08_PreviousReportSplitRangesLoadingOrder.md)** - ✅ **CRITICAL FIX** - Fixed conclusion editor showing concatenated content when switching between reports; root cause was split ranges being loaded AFTER setting `Findings`/`Conclusion` properties, causing split output computation to use stale/cleared split ranges from previously selected report (e.g., Report B with no split ranges leaves hfCTo=0, then switching to Report A computes splitConclusion with hfCTo=0 instead of 142); solution reorders `ApplyReportSelection()` to update `RawJson` and call `LoadProofreadFieldsFromRawJson()` BEFORE setting `Findings`/`Conclusion`, ensuring split ranges are correct when property change events fire; fixes issue where conclusion editor showed "header + findings + conclusion" instead of just conclusion when reselecting a report after viewing one without split ranges; completes the previous report selection feature chain
+- [NEW] **[FIX_2025-02-08_PreviousReportSplitRangesLoadingOrder.md](FIX_2025-02-08_PreviousReportSplitRangesLoadingOrder.md)** - ✅ **CRITICAL FIX** - Fixed conclusion editor showing concatenated content when switching between reports; root cause was split ranges being loaded AFTER setting `Findings`/`Conclusion` properties, causing split output computation to use stale/cleared split ranges from previously selected report (e.g., Report B with no split ranges leaves hfCTo=0, then switching to Report A computes splitConclusion with hfCTo=0 instead of 142); solution reorders `ApplyReportSelection()` to update `RawJson` and call `LoadProofreadFieldsFromRawJson()` BEFORE setting `Findings`/`Conclusion`, ensuring split ranges are correct when property change events fire; fixes issue where conclusion editor showed "header + findings + conclusion" instead of just conclusion when reselecting a report after viewing one with no split ranges; completes the previous report selection feature chain

 - [NEW] **[FIX_2025-02-08_ProofreadFieldsNotUpdatingOnReportChange.md](FIX_2025-02-08_ProofreadFieldsNotUpdatingOnReportChange.md)** - ✅ **CRITICAL FIX** - Fixed proofread textboxes not updating when changing report selection in Previous Report ComboBox; root cause was `ApplyReportSelection()` only updating original text fields (`Findings`, `Conclusion`) and not loading proofread fields from the newly selected report's JSON; solution stores JSON for each individual report in `PreviousReportChoice.ReportJson`, updates `RawJson` when selection changes, parses JSON to extract all 6 proofread fields and 8 split range properties, and notifies all property changes to update UI; now switching reports immediately shows the correct proofread data and split ranges for the selected report; completes the previous study report selection experience